dsp-uga/team-hyacinth-p1/README.md

 Dataset large for large dataset

-Features - 11 for both byte and header counts, 10 for only byte counts, 01 for only header counts.
-Default: 11
+Features - byte count: 10

-Number of trees - Any integer greater than 1.
-Default: 40
+Number of trees - 40

-Max Depth - Any integer between 1 and 30.
-Default: 23
+Depth - 23

 The prediction will be saved to disk in the current directory and named result.txt.